blekenbleu/blekenbleu.github.io/GitHubW10.md

 * Fix test warnings.
 Pull request #2472 by MSP-Greg.
 * The test suite of bundler is not present ruby description.
 Pull request
   #2484 by SHIBATA Hiroshi.
 * Fix crash on certain gemspecs.
-Pull request #2506 by David Rodríguez.
+Pull request #2506 by David Rodriguez.
 * Fixed test fails with the newer version of OpenSSL.
 Pull request #2507 by SHIBATA Hiroshi.
 * Fix broken symlink that points to ../*.
 Pull request #2516 by Akira